-SYS\$INIT_SYS_ALIGN_FAULT_REPORT match_table ,buffer_size ,flags match_table mechanism: by 32-bit or 64-bit reference
+SYS\$INIT_SYS_ALIGN_FAULT_REPORT match_table ,buffer_size ,flags match_table

 Describes the system fault match table.
 The match_table argument is the 32-bit or 64-bit virtual address of an array of longwords describing the system fault match table.
 The first longword is the number of match entries; the remaining longwords are the match entries.